 Change Power Options for a Device

-You can use this procedure to configure how your device interacts with Windows power management.
+This topic provides a procedure you can use to configure how your device interacts with Windows power options.
 This includes settings that control how the device consumes power under different conditions, and how Windows responds to events from the device when the computer is operating in various power-saving states.

-You can use the power management settings to configure a device to "wake up" from a low-power state for an event.
+You can use the power options to configure a device to "wake up" from a low-power state for an event.
 One example of the effect of doing so is that an incoming modem call will alert the system to service the call even if the system is in hibernation.
-You can also specify whether the operating system turns off a specific device if it is not doing something, such as servicing a call.
+You can also specify whether the operating system should turn off a particular device if it is not occupied, servicing a call for example.

 Membership in the local Administrators group, or equivalent, is the minimum required to complete this procedure.

-To change the power management settings for a device
+To change the power options for a device

-Double-click the type of device for which you want to change power management settings.
+Double-click the type of device for which you want to change power options.

 Right-click the device you want, and then click Properties.